mluyo3414/katacoda-scenarios/installing-jenkins-using-helm/intro.md

 * The config contains configuration information that can be merged into a packaged chart to create a releasable object.
 * A release is a running instance of a chart, combined with a specific config.

-In this scenario, we will learn:
-* How to install and upgrade a [Jenkins controller](https://www.jenkins.io/doc/book/glossary/#general-terms) from its public [Helm chart](https://github.com/jenkinsci/helm-charts/tree/main/charts/jenkins).
-* How to interact with the Helm client to obtain useful application information.

 ## Prerequisites